A certain type of padding thickness and density

 What You Need To Know...

 Grade of Padding you select must MATCH the Grade of Carpet you

 select.
 If you buy a carpet designed to last 15 years, then you must

 yard or about 39 to 45 cents per square foot.
-What makes a pad worth
+Personally, I prefer the

 Foam padding (urethane)

 This type of pad is often very inexpensive